 "I'm No Gold" This is one of the album's most clangy tracks, but the beat makes it also the most danceable song on the set, even if it wallows in its own electro-coated dinginess.

-Naming their fourth album "Singles" was a pretty gutsy move for the band Future Islands.
+text: Naming their fourth album "Singles" was a pretty gutsy move for the band Future Islands.
 But it is a name that fits.
 Here's an indie band quietly toiling on the fringes, perfecting their unique brand of soulful synth-rock seemingly on the cusp of a really large breakthrough.
 A few weeks ago, fueled by buzz regarding Samuel T. Herring's unique dance moves and unusual delivery, the band's performance on Letterman became a huge Internet sensation.
 Herring is a profoundly unique frontman whose raspy delivery can convey a wide range of emotions.
 This is a winning set from front to back, offering an assortment of sonic flavors.

 This album will definitely find its critics, but if you understand the strange hybrid concoction that the band is offering, you'll enjoy it quite a bit.